ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 Number displays show and output the sum of their inputs with an optional rounding, similar to how OR logic gates work (although without clamping the sum to the $[-1, 1]$ range).
 If the result of the sum is outside of the $[-1000, 1000]$ range, it's displayed in scientific notation with $1$ decimal of precision regardless of the rounding mode.

-Their settings are shown in figure \ref{fig:NumberDisplay} and are as follows:
+Its settings are shown in figure \ref{fig:NumberDisplay} and are as follows:

 - Keybinds: see \nameref{keybinds}
 - Toggle: see \nameref{toggle}